tensorchord/openmodelz/README.md

 # OpenModelZ

-Simplify machine learning deployment for any environment.
+One-click machine learning deployment at scale on any cluster (GCP, AWS, Lambda labs, your home lab, or even a single machine)
 </div>

 <p align=center>